 Perhaps it’s because up until very recently widowed people were expected to keep their grief to themselves.
 Actually, that still seems to be the expectation, but more and more people in the widowed community are stepping forward sharing their experiences in spite of that expectation.
 This is a good and healthy shift, even if it makes those on the outside a bit uncomfortable at times.
 It’s important that we de-stigmatize grief in all its forms (not just for widowed folk) and let people entering into this awful exclusive club know that they are not alone.

 Thank God for the internet.
 Thank God for people sharing their grief on social media.
-I am so grateful for people like Michelle Miller, John Polo, Kerry Phillips and Gabe Easter who have all used their voices to create safe places for widowed people to come together and be their unfiltered selves.
+I am so grateful for people like Michelle Miller, Kerry Phillips and Gabe Easter who have all used their voices to create safe places for widowed people to come together and be their unfiltered selves.
 Without them and countless others that I’ve come across online, I would have felt even more isolated than I already did.
 There is so much strength in knowing that you aren’t the only one.

 Seriously, these people are awesome.